hvignolo87/Docker-and-Python/README.md

-# Docker-and-Python
+# Docker and Python
- Examples of Docker usage with Python
+Detailed examples of Docker usage with Python.